Manzini: Geography

 Upscale residential neighborhoods were erected to the east of downtown, beginning with Coates Valley in the 1960s.
 Extension 6 north of Coates Valley is predominantly middle-class homes and abuts a planned community of up-market properties, Madonsa Township.
 Large homes were erected at Madonsa Township from the 1990s until all lots were developed ten years later.

 South of downtown is the sprawling lower and middle-class Ngwane Park Township developed from a private farm since the 1970s.
 However, most areas surrounding Manzini are rural Swazi Nation Land administered by chiefs.

 Manzini has pockets of extreme poverty: informal settlements along the river, east of Coates Valley, and west between KaKhoza Township and the industrial town Matsapha.

 Transworld Radio Swaziland

 There is a Christian radio station called Voice of the Church based in the city.
 It was established in 1995 and they had one transmitter by then.

 Climate

-Manzini has a humid subtropical climate (Köppen: Cfa) with hot, rainy summers and mild, dry winters.
+Manzini has a humid subtropical climate (Köppen: Cwa) with hot, rainy summers and mild, dry winters.